ghi-electronics/Documentation/software/tinyclr/tutorials/unmanaged-heap.md

 This is an easy way to create buffers that reside in external memory, which typically provides much more storage than internal memory.
 The following example creates an array uTable[] in unmanaged heap space on the SCM20260D Dev Board and then disposes of it.

 > [!Tip]
-> Add the GHIElectronics.TinyCLR.Native NuGet package and GHIElectronics.TinyCLR.Native using statement to your application.
+> Add the GHIElectronics.TinyCLR.Native NuGet package and using statement to your application.

 ```
 //Allocate space for 100,000 byte array in unmanaged heap.